GMOD/jbrowse-components/website/docs/quickstart_cli.md

 the file name with the names of your data files.

 For this track we will assume the data is on your computer at the locations `/data/volvox.bam` and `/data/volvox.bam.bai`.
-You can down these file here if you want to run this example:
+You can download these file here if you want to run this example:
 [BAM](http://jbrowse.org.s3.amazonaws.com/genomes/volvox/volvox.bam) and
 [BAM index](http://jbrowse.org.s3.amazonaws.com/genomes/volvox/volvox.bam.bai).